 Tip 4: Save Copies

 Permanently save copies of your original documents before merging.
-This acts as a backup if anything goes wrong during the merge process.
+This practice creates a backup if anything goes wrong during the merge process.

 Tip 5: Proofread